-7 Chip I/O Bandwidth and C4 EM Lifetime
+7. Chip I/O Bandwidth and C4 EM Lifetime

-VoltSpot also makes it possible to evaluate the effect of EM-induced PDN pad failure on transient voltage noise.
-EM refers to gradual mass transport in metal conductors induced by momentum transfer from electrons to atoms, is characterized by a median time to failure (MTTF) that is inversely related to current density [4].
+VoltSpot also makes it possible to evaluate the effect of EMinduced PDN pad failure on transient voltage noise.
+EM refers to gradual mass transport in metal conductors induced by momentum transfer from electrons to atoms, is characterized by a median time to failure (MTTF) that is inversely related to current density [3].
 As current density increases with technology scaling, EM pressure on C4 pads is expected to increase.
 In this section, we explore the relationship between EM-induced PDN pad failure, voltage noise, memory controller count, and the effectiveness of the mitigation techniques explored above.

-Electromigration failures are the result of continuous, high-density current flow.
-It has been shown that a metal conductor's lifetime under pure AC current is much longer than DC lifetime [28].
-However, in real circuits, especially power supply pads, bidirectional current may not be pure AC waveforms.
-More recent work [39] suggests that the lifetime of metal under high-frequency AC current stress is determined by the DC component of the stressing current alone.
+Electromigration failures are the result of continuous, highdensity current flow.
+Previous work [34] suggests that the lifetime of metal under high-frequency AC current stress is determined by the DC component of the stressing current alone.
 We therefore focus on DC stress only and use the processor's peak power consumption for worst-case analysis.
-To be more specific, we use 85% (a ratio suggested by [45]) of theoretical peak power reported by McPAT as a stressmark power input.
+To be more specific, we use 85% (a ratio suggested by [39]) of theoretical peak power reported by McPAT as a stressmark power input.
 Although I/O pads are also vulnerable to EM, changing the number of power/ground pads would not affect per-I/O pad current.
 For this reason, we do not evaluate EM's effect on I/O pads.